 Intern with Zapata AI.

-Our scientists and engineers are accelerating the quantum future and pioneering new quantum, generative AI, and machine learning algorithms and techniques to tackle the most complex problems in industry.
+Our scientists and engineers are accelerating the Industrial Generative AI revolution, pioneering new techniques to tackle the most complex problems in industry.

 Boniface Yogendran (Yogi)

 2024 internship opportunities.

 We are looking for the best and brightest scientists to expand upon the research we are pursuing and engineers to bring it all to life.
 Zapata AI interns have developed algorithms that have advanced the field of generative AI, built software packages that continue to be used at Zapata AI, and they’ve shaped our culture in a wonderful way.
 Typical open requisitions include algorithmic research, generative AI, software, and hardware.

 Interns get hands-on experience working at the forefront of generative AI and quantum computing.